" What's the better way to get there?"

 So you’ve recently decided you want to become a barber.
 What’s not to love about the flexible hours, creative outlet or social engagement?
 Maybe you feel mesmerized about being able to bang out a blurry fade or crisp lineup and love the idea of having the power to help people look good and feel great about themselves.
 Perhaps one day, you are even thinking of opening up your own barbershop or salon in Ontario.

-If you are looking to get into hair and barber industry, chances are you are already researching on “how to get your Ontario Barber License” or perhaps were seeing where the closest barber school is to enroll for the “Ontario Barber Diploma”.
+If you are looking to get into the hair industry hair and obtain a barber licence, chances are you are already researching on “how to get your Ontario Barber License” or perhaps were seeing where the closest barber school is to enroll for the “Ontario Barber Diploma”.

 This article will help guide you in understanding what the Ontario government requires you to do and will ultimately answer the question of How to become a Barber or Hairstylist in Ontario.